Battle of Hel: Battle

 Hel was attacked by the German Luftwaffe from the first day of the invasion.
 The first air raid occurred at 13:30, 1 September 1939, targeting the Polish coastal batteries.
 The second air raid, the same day at 18:00, targeted ships in the port, damaging the Polish light minelayer ORP Mewa.
 Further air raids occurred the following day.
 On 3 September, the Polish destroyer ORP Wicher and large minelayer ORP Gryf, supported by Polish coastal-battery fire, engaged two German destroyers, Z1 Leberecht Maass and Z9 Wolfgang Zenker.
 The Polish coastal battery also participated in this battle.
 This was the only surface naval engagement of the September Campaign and was relatively inconsequential.
 The German destroyer Z1 Leberecht Maass sustained light damage and four fatalities.
 The Polish Gryf also sustained light damage, with seven fatalities.
 The German ships retreated, and later that day the Luftwaffe sank the ORP Gryf, the ORP Wicher, as well as the ORP Mewa, the Polish gunboat ORP General Haller sustained heavy damage, was abandoned, and sank on 6 September.
 The Polish gunboat ORP Komendant Piłsudski, though largely undamaged, was also abandoned.
 This effectively eliminated the already heavily outnumbered surface Polish Navy as a fighting force on the Baltic Sea, with only several light units remaining operational in the theater.
 The surviving crews of the sunken Polish vessels joined the garrison's defenders, and two 120 mm guns from ORP Gryf were salvaged for shore-battery use.

 In the first week of September, the Wehrmacht forced Polish Armia Pomorze units to retreat from the Danzig Corridor and, having captured Puck, on 9 September began assaulting the Polish forces on the Hel Peninsula.
 The advancing German forces included the 42nd Border Guard Regiment and the 5th Cavalry Regiment.
 Polish forces started a slow retreat toward the port of Hel on the Peninsula.
 On 10 September the Germans captured the village of Swarzewo, and on 11 September the town of Władysławowo near the base of the Peninsula.
 The Polish defenders fortified the next village, Chałupy, about a fifth of the way up the Peninsula.
 The Germans, having bottled up the Polish units on the Peninsula, did not launch major land operations until month's end.

 On the night of 12/13 September 1939, the remaining Polish light minelayers laid a minefield near Hel.
-The following day, the Luftwaffe sank the Polish light minelayers ORP Jaskółka and ORP Czapla at the port of Jastarnia, while the remaining minelayers, ORP Czajka, Rybitwa, and ORP Żuraw, were damaged.
+The following day, the Luftwaffe sank the Polish light minelayers ORP Jaskółka and ORP Czapla at the port of Jastarnia, while the remaining minelayers, ORP Czajka, ORP Rybitwa, and ORP Żuraw, were damaged.
 In view of German superiority on the Baltic Sea, the remaining Polish naval units docked at the Hel port and their crews joined the ground forces.
 The ships' armaments were stripped and converted into additional land-gun emplacements.